hamk-uas/datacube-storage-lab/README.md

 In preparation for benchmarking, intake should have been done just for a single tile and a single year and intake, format conversions, and copying to different storages must have completed.
 Otherwise different storages and formats may have slightly different but this can be verified from results.

 The results will be written in `$DSLAB_LOG_FOLDER/sentinel2_l1c_YYYY-MM-DD_HH-mm-SS.json` with the benchmark start datetime embedded in the file name.
 Example results with only the storage `network` and the format `cog` benchmarked follows.
 The durations are in seconds.
-Summaries  An initial warmup run (not counted in `num_repeats`) is done that is not reported in the results and does not affect the statistics.
+Summary statistics are included.
+An initial warmup run (not counted in `num_repeats`) is done that is not reported in the results and does not affect the statistics.
 The `band_group_shapes` property can be compared between different storages and formats to ensure they loaded the same amount of data.

 ```json
 {